luiswirth/bsc-thesis/src/matter.typ

 }
 ```
 We then implemented the addition and scalar multiplication of exterior elements
-by just applying the operation to the coefficents.
+by just applying the operation to the coefficients.

 == Exterior Product

-The most obvious operation on a `ExteriorElement` is of coures the exterior product.
+The most obvious operation on a `ExteriorElement` is of course the exterior product.
 For this we rely on the exterior product of two `ExteriorTerm`s,
-which is just a concatination of the two multiindices.
+which is just a concatenation of the two multiindices.
 ```rust
 impl ExteriorTerm {
   pub fn wedge(mut self, mut other: Self) -> Self {